Français | Русский | Español

 Urban development projects have led to socioeconomic polarization in cities owing to escalating costs of land and housing and depletion of low-income housing.
 Measures taken to protect the environment are also at times in conflict with the interests and human rights of populations that depend on land for subsistence and survival.

-This basic legal reference publication provides a concise and user-friendly guide on key international legal standards, including international human rights, humanitarian and criminal law.
-It is based on research into the relevant international and regional legal instruments, and the interpretation and application of these standards by the United Nations human rights mechanisms, as well as the jurisprudence of international and regional human rights bodies.
-Available in: English
+This concise, user-friendly guide on key international legal standards covers international human rights, humanitarian and criminal law.
+It is based on research into the relevant international and regional legal instruments, and the interpretation and application of these standards by the United Nations human rights mechanisms.
+It also outlines jurisprudence of international and regional human rights bodies.

-This compilation aims to provide clarification on the normative linkages between human rights and land through the lens of jurisprudence.
-It contains an annotated collection of case law relevant to the various aspects of land and human rights, including indigenous or tribal peoples’ rights, non-discrimination and equality, and relating to, explicit human rights standards.
-Available in: English
+This compilation aims to clarify the normative linkages between human rights and land through the lens of jurisprudence.
+It covers case law relevant to the various aspects of land and human rights, including indigenous or tribal peoples’ rights, non-discrimination and equality, and relating to explicit human rights standards.

 Women and land